Crochet the Frosty Trellis Scarf

 Ok, let's get to the details of this pattern now!
 The original scarf in the cover photo of this post is approximately 7 inches wide and 70 inches long without the fringe and 79 inches long with the fringe.

-You can easily go up/down a hook size if you want it larger/smaller as well as adjust the number of rows/beginning chains via the info in the gauge section.
+You can easily go up or down a hook size if you want it larger or smaller, as well as adjust the number of rows or beginning chains via the info in the gauge section.
 The gauge info is as follows:

-Two rows (rows 2 & 3) are the repeat rows and equals approximately an inch and a half in length
+- Two rows (rows 2 & 3) are the repeat rows and equal approximately an inch and a half in length.

 This is a pattern for a confident beginner/intermediate crocheter and it is written in American standard terms.
-For the materials that you will need here is the list:
+For the materials, you will need the following:

 Stitch Key